danielsaidi/website_danielsaidi/_posts/2017-02-04-hololens-microsoft-vr-and-apple.md

 happy to now, after buying the so-so Sony HMZ-T1 some years ago, finally have an amazing VR experience in my living room.
 The technology works.
-Now, we just need to iterate upon the technology, make the hardware better, the user interface more intuitive, the lag less noticable...and find new ways in this new, esciting world.
+Now, we just need to iterate upon the technology, make the hardware better, the user interface more intuitive, the lag less noticable...and find new ways in this new exciting world.